calabrialab/RAAVioli/README.md

 # RAAVioli
 _Recombinant Adeno-Associated Viral IntegratiOn anaLysIs (RAAVIoli)_

-Bioinformatics pipeline for identification and characterization of AAV integration sites and viral rearrangements.
+Bioinformatics pipeline for the identification and characterization of AAV integration sites and viral rearrangements.

 ## Requirements
 Mandatory